 - Understand the requirements and capital necessary to succeed in the industry, and be prepared to expand with more expensive equipment as the need arises.

-- You must have working capital to give yourself a realistic chance of surviving in this industry.
+- You must have the working capital to give yourself a realistic chance of surviving in this industry.

 Pros and Cons: